go-masonry/docu-web/content/clients/gRPC/_index.md

 Mortar provides a Builder interface that allows you to add different Options before creating a connection.
 While you can create one yourself, Mortar comes with predefined [Client Builders](https://pkg.go.dev/github.com/go-masonry/mortar/providers#HTTPClientBuildersFxOption).
-You just need to make sure it's registered/provided in Uber-Fx.
+You just need to make sure they're registered/provided in Uber-Fx.

 {{%notice%}}`HTTPClientBuildersFxOption` is used for both gRPC and HTTP Clients.{{%/notice%}}